 At some point, Americans are going to have to wake up.
 With the Fed funds rate set at 0.25, Americans can no longer earn any interest with their money in the bank.
-I just checked the average interest rates paid on a five-year CD is a whopping 0.36% while a Money Market Account pays a hefty 0.11%.
+I just checked the average interest rate paid on a five-year CD is a whopping 0.36% while a Money Market Account pays a hefty 0.11%.
 Talk about what a losing game that is when the real inflation is running at 7-13% per year.

 So, if money, or let’s correctly use the term “currency,” is a losing proposition, then why aren’t more Americans acquiring precious metals?
-Well, actually a few are, but in paper form.
+Well, a few are, but in paper form.
 There has been a record movement of funds into the Gold and Silver ETFs over the past several months.
-However, that really isn’t a safe investment as it’s hard to know if the custodians of the ETFs hold all the metal they say, or if it is over-subscribed.
+However, that isn’t a safe investment as it’s hard to know if the custodians of the ETFs hold all the metal they say, or if it is over-subscribed.

 According to GoldChartsRUs.com, there is supposedly 42 million oz (Moz) of gold held in the vaults backing the GLD ETF and 566 Moz in the SLV ETF.
 Again, no one knows for sure how much of the metal is stored in the GLD & SLV inventories.
-Worse yet, some metal may have more than one owner.
+Worse yet, some metals may have more than one owner.

 Regardless, if we look at the following chart, Americans need to start waking up.
 With the U.S. Debt now $4.5 trillion higher than it was a year ago, the interest expense Uncle Sam paid to Bond Holders is $61 billion less.
 That’s correct.
 Even though the U.S. public debt has ballooned to $26.5 trillion (July 31st, 2020) versus $22.0 trillion (July 31st, 2019), Uncle Sam only paid $436 million in interest expense in the first ten months of the fiscal year (Oct-July).